PeteBoucher/Weather-Station-Pi/README.md

 Add a cron job to the crontab of root (all python scripts that interact with hardware components must be run as root)
 ```
-sudo crontab -e
+$ sudo crontab -e
 ```
 Add a line that will launch the script that performs all the sensor readings and writes the results to storage.
 I have my weather station doing this every 10 minutes.
+Replace `/home/pi` with the absolute path tou your fork of the repo.
-You can also supress the normal email reports with `>/dev/null 2>&1` if you have mail installed on the Raspberry Pi.
+You can also supress the normal email reports with `>/dev/null 2>&1`if you have mail installed on the Raspberry Pi.
 ```
-*/10 * * * * python /home/pi/weather/take_redaings.py >/dev/null 2>&1
+*/10 * * * * python /home/pi/Weather_Station_Pi/take_redaings.py >/dev/null 2>&1
 ```